hkopp/hkopp.github.io/_posts/2023-03-15-crto-course-review.md

 especially red teaming (in contrast to penetration testing).
 It is considered a beginner certificate as it is very general.
 It covers phishing, Kerberos, Active Directory misconfigurations, Windows privilege escalation and much more.
+However, if you think it is easy, due to the fact that it is considered a beginner certificate then you are wrong.
-It is not a beginner certificate because it is easy.
-In fact, you need to know some stuff, like how to use a command line and understand a lot of the things that may be considered basic in IT security.
+In fact, you need to know quite some stuff, like how to use a command line and understand a lot of the things that may be considered basic in IT security.
 Still, when i was back at university, I would probably have failed it.